 In order to test the image recovery system, we use the Google Search API, which allows to run a large set of queries (i.e. business name, address, etc.) and retrieve their position in a map.
 The experiment we have performed corresponds to the following kind of queries: Where could I find a shop with this logo?
 For example, we can ask for the offices corresponding to the most popular saving bank in Barcelona (with about 780 possible locations in the map).
 If we search the logo of this bank (see Fig. 4) in our image database, we can use the geographic distance to the nearest office, obtained using the Google Search API, to decide whether this instance was correctly detected or not.
-This experiment is focused on getting an approximation of the number of missed objects due to the complexity of the environment, and the acquisition system.
-Therefore, although this validation method does not take into account some previsible fails due to occlusions or advertisements that contains the logo, it is a measure of the accuracy of the system respect to the real world.
+Notice that although this validation method does not take into account some previsible fails due to occlusions or advertisements that contains the logo, it is a measure of the accuracy of the system respect to the real world.
 In this test, we obtain a hit ratio greater than the 60%.